 Neck pain is the main whiplash injury symptom.
 The pain could range from mild to severe.
 You may experience the pain in one area, general area, or pain that radiates down the shoulder into your arm.
 The pain is caused by muscle strain, ligament sprains, and injuries to nerves, discs, joints, and bones.

 Neck stiffness is quite common.
 While bad sleeping posture is the main culprit, it could also indicate that you suffered a whiplash injury after a car accident.
 The symptom is characterized by reduced neck movement.
 Neck stiffness could be because of muscle tightening, pain, or joint mechanical problems.

 Whiplash injuries may cause muscle tightening or joint injury in the cervical spine.
 This could irritate the nerves, causing headaches and migraines.

 Generally, your neck offers substantial support to your head.
 However, if you feel some instability, such as a sharp pain when you position your head in a particular manner, it means that the neck muscles have a problem.
 This often results from tearing or overstretching of ligaments.

 Upper back pain and/or shoulder pain

 When the soft tissues in the neck are strained or torn, your nerves get irritated.
-This could lead to a sharp pain not only in your neck but also in your shoulders and upper back.
+This could lead to a sharp pain not only in your neck but also in your shoulders, upper and middle back pain.

 Additionally, whiplash could also compress or cause inflammation in the neck’s spinal nerve root.
 When this occurs, it could lead to a variety of cervical radiculopathy symptoms such as weakness, tingling, and numbness radiating down to your shoulders, arm, and fingers.
 Cervical radiculopathy is experienced on one side of the body in most cases, but there a sare mall percentage where you can feel it on both sides of your body.